ezsystems/commerce-documentation/docs/guide/navigation/modifying_the_search_query.md

 ## PostBuildEzContentQueryEvent

-The `PostBuildEzContentQueryEvent` event is thrown just before content model content for the navigation is fetched.
+The `PostBuildEzContentQueryEvent` event is thrown just before content model for the navigation is fetched.
 You can listen to it using the following example listener:

 ``` php